 He holds Bachelor’s and Master’s Degrees in Electrical Engineering from Cornell University and the MD degree from SUNY Syracuse.
 Since Medical School, he has been affiliated with Harvard Medical system as Intern at New England Deaconess Hospital, Resident at Peter Bent Brigham Hospital, and Fellow in Bioengineering at Massachusetts General Hospital.
 He worked as a summer Research and Development Engineer for Hewlett Packard for seven years from 1965 to 1971.
 Dr. Philip is a Certified Clinical Engineer (CCE) and a Board Certified Anesthesiologist.
 He is a member of the Harvard Anesthesia Risk Management Committee and was co-author of the Harvard Anesthesia Monitoring Standard of 1984.
 He is a founding member of the Society for Technology in Anesthesia (STA) and served as its President from 1999 to 2000.

 His career has focused on engineering the medical environment, especially anesthesia, to make it safer, more effective, and less costly.
 In recent years, he has focused on inhalation anesthetics because inspired and expired gas data is clinically important and is available after every breath.
 This is a perfect opportunity to engineer clinical practice through logical choice of drugs and techniques.
 His visiting professor visits usually include a Lecture, OR Teaching Rounds with Digital Photography, and a Lunchtime Workshop entitled “Lessons Learned in the OR Today”.
 During OR Teaching Rounds, Dr. Philip photographs the anesthesia care process including photos of Vaporizer setting, Fresh Gas Flow settings, Agent Monitor Numerics, and Agent Monitor Trend Graphs.
 He also photographs the button presses required to place agent trend graphs on the monitor screen.
 During his Lunchtime Workshop he shows and describes his digital photos of the clinical cases of that morning.
 He focuses on opportunities for decreased cost and improved outcome.
 New, original Gas Man® simulations often augment this Workshop.
-He performed this “full” Visiting Professor visit 119 times from 1998 to 2006.
+He performed this “full” Visiting Professor visit 150 times since 1998.